 2. Hungary spends up to 5 % of its GDP to facilitate education.
 This has led to the literacy rate in the country to reach 99%.
 The state has more than 77 higher education institutions that include ten universities and nine technical institutions.

-3. Hungary’s flag had three colors and was officially adopted on 12th October, 1957 after the abortive revolution of 1956.
+3. Although Hungary’s flag has carried the same three colors since 1848, the current version of the flag was officially adopted on 12th October, 1957 after the abortive revolution of 1956.
 The colors resemble those found in Hungary’s coat of arms.
 The white symbolizes Hungary’s rivers, green the mountains and red resembles the bloodshed during the many battles in Hungary.

-4. Hungary is a landlocked country located in Central Europe and is bordered to the north by Slovakia, south by Serbia, northeast by Ukraine, southeast by Croatia, and to the west by Slovenia.
+4. Hungary is a landlocked country located in Central Europe.
+It is bordered to the north by Slovakia, northeast by Ukraine, southeast by Romania, south by Serbia and Croatia, southwest by Slovenia, and to the west by Austria.

 6. Hungarians pride themselves to have won gold medals every time they have participated in the Olympic Games.
 Considering the population size, they are ranked second just behind Finland in the number of gold medals won.